4 days of events honoring former President George H.W. Bush

 TRANSPORT FROM HOUSTON TO WASHINGTON

-Bush’s body will be transported by a motorcade Monday morning from a Houston funeral home to Ellington Field Joint Reserve Base, a Texas Air National Guard base.
-The casket will be loaded onto a plane during a departure ceremony scheduled to start at 10:30 a.m.
-CST and flown to Joint Base Andrews in Maryland.
+Bush’s body was transported by a motorcade Monday morning from a Houston funeral home to Ellington Field Joint Reserve Base, a Texas Air National Guard base.
+The casket was loaded onto a plane during a departure ceremony and flown to Joint Base Andrews in Maryland.

-Relatives accompanying the casket will include his sons, former President George W. Bush and Neil Bush, along with members of their immediate families.
-The rest of the Bush family is expected to be at Joint Base Andrews when the body arrives.
+Relatives accompanying the casket included his sons, former President George W. Bush and Neil Bush, along with members of their immediate families.
+Former Florida Gov. Jeb Bush and the rest of the Bush family met the party when the body arrived at Joint Base Andrews.

-Houston will host a public tribute to Bush on Monday night.
-Mayor Sylvester Turner has urged attendees to wear colorful socks, a nod to the former president’s fondness for sporting loud socks often emblazoned with unusual patterns during public events.
+Houston hosted a public tribute to Bush on Monday night.
+Mayor Sylvester Turner had urged attendees to wear colorful socks, a nod to the former president’s fondness for sporting loud socks often emblazoned with unusual patterns during public events.

 STATE FUNERAL IN WASHINGTON

-In Washington, Bush will lie in state in the rotunda of the U.S. Capitol from Monday at 7:30 p.m.
-EST until Wednesday at 8:45 a.m.
-EST. His casket will be transported by motorcade Wednesday morning to the National Cathedral, where a state funeral will be held at 11 a.m.
+In Washington, Bush is lying in state in the rotunda of the U.S. Capitol until 8:45 a.m.
+EST Wednesday.
+His casket will be transported by motorcade Wednesday morning to the National Cathedral, where a state funeral will be held at 11 a.m.
 EST. President Donald Trump, who ordered federal offices closed on Wednesday for a national day of mourning, is to attend with first lady Melania Trump.

 RETURN TO HOUSTON